ocbe-uio/BayesMallows/cran-comments.md

 * win-builder (devel and release)

 ## R CMD CHECK results
-The were no ERRORs, WARNINGs or NOTEs in any of the test environments.
+The were no ERRORs or WARNINGs in any of the test environments.

+* ubuntu 14.04 issued the following NOTE:

+    checking installed package size ...
+NOTE

+      installed size is  8.7Mb

+      sub-directories of 1Mb or more:

+      libs   7.3Mb

 ## Downstream Dependencies
 There are currently no downstream dependencies for this package.